Towards unification of quark and lepton flavors in $A_4$ modular invariance

-In Table 3, we present two samples of parameter sets and calculated CKM elements for both region-I and region-I I. The magnitudes of $g_{qi}$ are at most of order ${\cal O}(0.5)$.
+In Table 3, we present one parameter set and calculated CKM elements, which is the best-fit point, that is, its $\chi^2$ is minimum.
+The magnitudes of $g_{qi}$ are at most of order ${\cal O}(0.5)$.
 Ratios of $\alpha_q/\gamma_q$ and $\beta_q/\gamma_q$ $(q=u,d)$ correspond to the observed quark mass hierarchy.

-We also present the mixing matrices of up-type quarks and down-type quarks for two samples.
-For the sample of region-I in Table 3, the mixing matrices are given as:
+We also present the mixing matrices of up-type quarks and down-type quarks for the sample of Table 3.
+They are given as: